stronnag/mwptools/docs/manual/docs/gcs-features.md

 ![mwp-gcs](images/mwp-gcs_option.png){: width "20%" }.

 By default, it will display a tasteful gold star which one may drag around.
-It has little purpose other than showing some user specificed location (but see [below](#radar)).
+It has little purpose other than showing some user specified location (but see [below](#radar)).

 ![Screenshot-20211206184606-246x131](https://user-images.githubusercontent.com/158229/144904439-33b82a8e-1b09-4bec-91ed-c8f04bfb7f88.png)